Teacher in Charge: Kōkā E. Stanbridge.

 Learning in the Social Sciences helps students to thrive in the diverse communities and environments of Aotearoa New Zealand and beyond.
 Learning in the Social Sciences develops skills in conceptual thinking, research, exploring perspectives and critical and creative thinking to take social action. Ākonga will draw on understandings of the past, to make sense of the present and inform future decisions and actions.

 There is wide scope in the Social Sciences to learn in a range of contexts that suit students and allow them to bring their own diverse experiences and understandings of the world into the classroom.

-The movement of people has significant and long lasting impacts on people, places and communities.
-There are a number of diverse examples of how migration has effected New Zealand and the world.
+The movement of people has significant and long-lasting impacts on people, places and communities.
+There are a number of diverse examples of how migration has shaped Aotearoa New Zealand and the world.